750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Ad groups

 An ad group contains one or more closely related ads and the associated keywords.
-You want to create an ad group when a group of keywords, for one example, are closely related.
+You want to create an ad group when a group of keywords, for one example, are closely related and we must know the secret of Google ad groups.

 Ad groups